How I create a deer hide drum: steps, know-how and symbolism

 Comment je crée un tambour en peau de cerf : étapes, savoir-faire et symbolisme

-Its sound unites the person, nature, and the spirits of living beings.
+Its sound unites people, nature, and the spirits of all living things.

-In indigenous crafts, the drum represents unity, balance, and life.
+In Indigenous craftsmanship, the drum represents unity, balance, and life.

-During the creation process, I pay attention to the quality of the skin, the tension of the frame, and the intention of the moment, as these elements directly influence the tone, depth, and sonic vibration.
+When creating, I pay attention to the quality of the hide, the tension of the frame, and the intention of the moment, as these elements directly influence the tone, depth, and sound vibration.

-The indigenous drum is a spiritual companion, not just a decorative object.
+The Indigenous drum is a spiritual companion, not merely a decorative object.

 🦌 Deer hide: a noble and vibrant material

-Deer skin is chosen for its lightness, suppleness and natural sound.
+Deer hide is chosen for its lightness, flexibility, and natural resonance.

-Before assembly, each skin is cleaned, hydrated and air-dried — without chemicals, in order to preserve its original texture and vibration.
+Before assembly, each hide is cleaned, hydrated, and air-dried — without chemicals, to preserve its original texture and vibration.

-It varies in size, tension and temperature, making each drum absolutely unique.
+It varies with size, tension, and temperature, making each drum absolutely unique.

 🪵 The wooden frame: symbol of the circle of life